 Merrie Mill opened the end of May, making it one of the latest of a series of excellent wineries to open around the state.
 Owners Guy and Elizabeth Pelly were inspired by a 2017 visit to Charlottesville from their home in the U.K., when they fell in love with the area.
 The purchased the property a year later, and the building (and planting) began.

 I asked my friend (and expert winemaker/winegrower) Jake Busching about the property and he had nothing but praise for the vineyard site.
 Their soil is largely maneto with spots of granite.
 This mixture allows them the flexibility to plant different grape varieties, as different grapes have different soil needs.
 Manento also drains very well – hugely important in a state who’s vineyards struggle with excess rainfall.
-It’s much the same soil shared by their neighbor at Keswick Vineyards, whose winemaker constantly praises the quality of his Cabernet Sauvignon.
+It’s much the same soil shared by their neighbor at Keswick Vineyards, whose winemaker is praised for the quality of his Cabernet Sauvignon.

 As soon as you walk in, you are blown away by the tasting room.
 I feel like that statement is easily overdone, because let’s face it – Virginia wineries are almost always pretty (it helps that grapes don’t grow in ugly places).
 But seriously…I’ve been to 300 plus wineries.
 Even with that background, I was STILL blown away.